MathChat: Converse to Tackle Challenging Math Problems with LLM Agents: Introduction

-Creative ways of using LLMs to solve math problems have emerged lately~\cite{chen2022program, drori2022neural, zhu2022solving, wang2022self, yang2022logicsolver}; however, they are rarely evaluated on GPT-4.~\cite{frieder2023mathematical} and \cite{bubeck2023sparks} performed studies on math problem solving with GPT-3.5 and an early version of GPT-4 respectively, reporting interesting observations on the capability and limitations of recent LLMs on this endeavor.
-In this work, we adapt and evaluate several existing methods of using LLMs to the usage of GPT-4, including a vanilla prompt, Program of Thoughts (PoT) prompt~\cite{chen2022program}, and Program Synthesis prompt~\cite{drori2022neural}.
-We further propose \MathChat, a conversational framework tailored to chat-based LLMs, where the math problem is solved with a mock conversation between the model and a user proxy agent (See Figure~\ref{fig:example} for an example and Figure~\ref{fig:mathchat_workflow} for the workflow).
-We perform the evaluation on the MATH dataset~\cite{hendrycks2021measuring}, a comprehensive collection of mathematical problems derived from various competitions and educational levels.
-Our study targets the level-5 difficulty problems within this dataset, which primarily consist of challenging high school competition problems that even college students find difficult.
-The evaluation shows that \MathChat can further improve previous prompting methods by 6\%, and it can reach 60\% accuracy on half of the categories while having competitive performance across all categories.
-We also demonstrate the extensibility of \MathChat with different prompts and different tools.
+We evaluate \MathChat with GPT-4 on the MATH dataset~\citep{hendrycks2021measuring}, a comprehensive collection of mathematical problems derived from various competitions and educational levels.
+We target the level-5 difficulty problems within this dataset, which primarily consist of challenging high school competition problems that even college students find difficult.
+Recognizing code execution as a major boost in performance, we compare two methods that both use Python: Program of Thoughts (PoT) prompt~\citep{chen2022program}, and Program Synthesis prompt~\citep{drori2022neural}.
+We also include a vanilla prompt for reference.
+The evaluation shows that \MathChat can further improve previous tool-using prompting methods by 6\%, and it can reach 60\% accuracy on half of the categories while having competitive performance across all categories.
+We also demonstrate the extensibility of \MathChat with different prompts and different tools from our experiment.
+We conduct a detailed analysis of the failure reasons of all the methods evaluated.